- Open Access

 Transient receptor potential (TRP) channels were first identified in Drosophila, where they have a role in photoreception in the visual system.
 Six TRP protein families have been identified in mammals: canonical TRP channels (TRPC) which are similar to the Drosophila channel, the vallanoid receptors (TRPV), melastatin TRPs (TRPM), the mucolilpins (TRPML), the polycystins (TRPP) and the ankyrin transmembrane proteins (ANKTM1 and TRPA1).
 All of these channels are predicted to have six TMD and all are thought to assemble as tetramers to form functional channels.
 All are cation selective, but most discriminate poorly between cations .
 TRPV5 and TRPV6, however, are selective for Ca2+ against monovalent cations, whereas TRPM4 and TRPM5 are selective for monovalent cations.
 The best characterised are the TRPV family: TRPV1 is the capsaicin receptor which is also activated by an increase in temperature, TRPV4 is thought to play a role in osmosensing, TRPV5 and TRPV6 are Ca2+-selective channels which have a central role in transepithelial Ca2+ transport in the kidney and intestine .
 Other well characterised channels are TRPM8 which is sensitive to menthol and cold, and TRPM6 which has a role in magnesium transport in the kidney .

-Ion channel expression in choroid plexus epithelial cells.
+3 Ion channel expression and function in the choroid plexus

 There are only three reports of single channel activity in mammalian choroid plexus.
 Somewhat surprisingly there were significant differences between the channels observed in rodent choroid plexus compared to those identified in Necturus.
 Garner and Brown observed two types of anion channels in rat choroid plexus with single channel conductances of 25 and 400 pS.
 In a subsequent study the open probability (activity) of the 25 pS channel was shown to be increased by serotonin acting at 5HT2C receptors .
 A similar effect of serotonin on anion channel activity in mouse choroid plexus had previously been reported by Hung et al , who had also observed the simultaneous inhibition of a 10 pS K+ channel.